 All College of Medicine and Pharmacy students are required to carry medical insurance without exception.
 Medical coverage is optional for students in the College of Graduate Studies (COGS students who would like to enroll in the NEOMED plan during the defined open enrollment period should click the 2nd-4th year student link below).

 All COM and COP students are automatically enrolled with the University’s selected insurance carrier for life and disability and this coverage is maintained throughout enrollment at NEOMED.
 There is no sign up needed for the life and disability plan.

-Open Enrollment for the 2020-21 Academic Year is now closed.
+Open Enrollment for Continuing Students (2021-22 Academic Year) is now closed.

 Those students who wish to enroll in the NEOMED plan after open enrollment may email email@example.com.
 A member of the health insurance team will respond with instructions on how to enroll in the plan.
 Enrollment must be due to one of the following qualify life events: